Scorecard Research Beacon

 'Recovery is only reserved for the privileged'

-In Orlando, where Spicer and her daughter remain evacuated, the single mom said she is trying to continue to run her own business while also becoming her daughter's educator and sole support system until she is able to return to school.
+In Orlando, where Spicer and her daughter remain evacuated, the single mom said she is trying to continue to run her own business while also becoming her daughter's educator and primary support system until she is able to return to school.

 Spicer said she is also trying to decide whether she can financially return to Tampa, an area that she and her daughter love, amid hurricanes that seem to be increasing in both frequency and strength.